jgilbert01/convivio/packages/testing/README.md

 This module provides `client-side` support for the __Remocal__ (remote + local) _@convivio/simulator_, which allows you to perform `integration testing` on your services that you have built with [@Convivio](https://github.com/jgilbert01/convivio).

 ## lambda-test
-This module invokes your Lambda functions running in the remocal _@convivio/simulator_:
+This module invokes your non-API-Gateway based Lambda functions running in the remocal _@convivio/simulator_, such as listeners and triggers:

 ```
 import { toKinesisRecords } from 'aws-lambda-stream';